Draft Preview

 Handling drafts in different scenarios

-• Collections: When generating lists of posts (e.g. blog index pages), call getAllContentSlugsForLocale(locale, contentTypes, includeDrafts) with includeDrafts set to false or omit it entirely.
-Then fetch each item by slug.
+• Collections: For lists, use getAllContentSlugsForLocale(locale, contentTypes, userUid?) and then fetch each item by slug.
 Sorting by publishedAt remains the same; items without a publishedAt date should appear at the end (or be excluded).

 Draft scheduling